 - With support from partners, more than 20 new ORS, zinc, and co-pack products have been introduced in local markets in Africa since 2005. - The increased competition has led to significant reductions in wholesale price-for example, by 77% in Nigeria after the introduction of a number of new zinc and ORS products to the local market.

 Related Resources

-Zinc Task Force, Supplies & Commodities Resources - list of zinc suppliers and product monographs g.
-Expanding Distribution through Private Sector Partnerships
+Zinc Task Force, Supplies & Commodities

+Resources - list of zinc suppliers and product monographs

 MSH Drug Price Indicator Guide